 - 1. Department of Psychology website can be found at Psychology Department Website - 2.
 Graduate School Manual.
 This manual on all graduate school policies can be purchased at Campus Copy & Design in the Memorial Union or read online at Graduate School Manual. - 3.
 Graduate school forms.
 These are available in the Graduate School in Quinn Hall or online at Grad School Forms. - 4.
 University catalogue.
 This is available from the Graduate Admissions Office in Quinn Hall or online at University Catalog - 5.
 URI Student handbook.
 This is available in the Office of Student Life, Memorial Union, or online at URI Student Handbooks - 6.
 Ethical Principles of Psychologists and Code of Conduct (APA, 2002) is distributed by the program and are available online at APA Ethics Code

 FACULTY

 The Clinical Psychology Faculty

-Sarah Feldstein Ewing, Ph.D.
-(University of New Mexico)
+David Faust, Ph.D.
+(Ohio University)